 He focussed on the human dimension, emphasising the importance of training and education.
+It's perhaps this focus on the human dimension that gives us a clue of the place of a Quality Conscience in the way we work.

-In his approach, the root cause of quality issues was often resistance to change and human relations challenges
+In his approach, the root cause of quality issues was often resistance to change and human relations challenges.